Reading Time: 4 minutes 36 seconds

 Here’s what his diet looked like:

-Probably not as much as you think.
+When clients ask this question, the answer is likely: probably not as much as you think.

 More is not always better.
 And those who pursue self-made diets should never overestimate the role of macronutrient intake while underestimating the potential side effects of micronutrient over-supplementation.

 Learn how to create individualized diet plans for your clients with ISSA’s Nutritionist certification.
 This helps ensure that they get the daily protein and other nutrients they need, and no more.